myralt/Morpion/README.md

 In this project, the user (player O) plays against the computer (player X).

-**Project Status** : in progress.
+**Project Status** : Can currently be played by 2 human players.
+The AI is not yet functional.

 **Languages and Technologies** :

 - HTML5 and CSS3, no framework, for the user interface.
 - JavaScript for interactions and functionalities on both client and server side (NodeJS).
-- Objective would be to use Node to serve the starter static pages and the AI server side would interact with the client during the entire match (through Fetch).
+- Objective would be to use Node to serve the starter static pages and the AI server-side would interact with the client during the entire match (through Fetch).